csheldonhess/pain-salve-notes/README.txt

 (Maybe?
 On temples?)
 "Capsaicin, a major constituent of **cayenne peppers,** blocks substance P which relays pain sensations in your body.
 Cayenne is used topically to relieve many different types of pain, from diabetic neuropathy1, shingles2, migraine headaches, back aches, arthritis, menstrual cramps and other aches and pains." -HerbMentor, Cayenne

 **Rosemary** - class notes

+"**Lavender** essential oil can be rubbed into the temples along with diluted peppermint essential oil for headaches."

+**Eucalyptus** "Rubbing the oil into the skin can relieve arthritis pain and ease tension headaches." -Nat'l Geographic, Eucalyptus

 Burns